Patrick Queen: 2024

 On March 15, 2024, Queen signed a three-year contract with the Pittsburgh Steelers worth $41 million.

 Despite a slow start to the season, Queen broke out as a Steeler during the team's 32–13 win over the Raiders when he recorded 13 tackles (six solo, seven assisted), and contributed for 0.5 stuffs.
 In Week 11, Queen faced off against his former team, the Baltimore Ravens, for the first time since signing with the Steelers.
 He recorded 10 total tackles, one stuff, and forced a fumble on tight end Isaiah Likely and recovered it for Pittsburgh, to set up a field goal.
 During a 24–19 loss to divisional opponents Cleveland Browns, Queen was the team's leading tackler.
 He recorded seven total tackles (two solo and five assisted).

+2025

+In Week 4's victory over the Minnesota Vikings in Dublin, Queen recorded his first sack of the season on Vikings quarterback Carson Wentz.
+At the end of the season, Queen received 'The Chief' award, established in honor of Steeler's founder Art Rooney, for best exemplifying the spirit of cooperation with the media.